ayooshkathuria/MNIST-handwritten-digit-recognition/README.md

 layers and a softmax output layer in addition to fully connected layers.
 Dropout has also been implemented in fully connected layers to address the problem of overfitting.

 The best efficiency I obtained was 98.87% with a couple of convolutional layers, a fully connected layer of 640 neurons and an output softmax layer of 10 neuron, learning rate of 0.1.
-The network trained over 50 epochs, and took a LONG while on my MacBook
-Air (I'm never doing that again).
+The network trained over 50 epochs, and took a long while on my MacBook Air (I'm never doing that again).

 This code hs been derived from code samples from the book http://neuralnetworksanddeeplearning.com/ authored by Michael Nielson.
 If you're looking for an introduction to deep learning, the book can be a great starting point.